The Complete Ban on the Display of Tobacco Products

 What do I need to do?

 You need to make sure that tobacco products are not visible to the public, either from the inside or outside of your premises.
-It’s up to you to decide how to change shop fittings and retail practices to comply with new law.
+It’s up to you to decide how to comply with the law.
 Consider:

-- how and where you store tobacco products – you could store tobacco products under the counter, install new purpose-built storage cabinets or modify existing cabinets
+- how and where you store tobacco products – you could store tobacco products under the counter or in storage cabinets or modify existing cabinets

 - how you handle tobacco products during delivery, restocking or while making a sale.